cloudfactorydk/GDAPMigrationTool/README.md

 In the current business landscape, many Managed Service Providers (MSPs) often retain administrative access to their customers' Global Admin (GA) accounts.
 It's paramount to adapt to evolving industry standards and showcase the exceptional value of your services as a CSP Partner.
 Security is key in gaining customer trust and confidence.

 ## How to use
-1. [Download](https://github.com/cloudfactorydk/GDAPMigrationTool/releases) the GDAP Migration tool and run it.
+1. [Download](https://github.com/cloudfactorydk/GDAPMigrationTool/releases) the GDAP Migration tool.
+2. Edit roles via the csv files found in the "Roles" folder if required - see built-in roles below.
-2. Sign in with your Microsoft 365 GA Partner Account when prompted (Browser opens).
+3. Run the tool and sign in with your Microsoft 365 GA Partner Account when prompted (Browser opens).
-3. Please don't close the browser and don't close the tool.
+4. Please don't close the browser and don't close the tool.

 ## Hypotheses
 1. The implementation of granular delegated admin permissions (GDAP) in partner-customer relationships will result in improved customer satisfaction, increased security, and enhanced partner performance.